Parabolic Systems with measurable coefficients in weighted Sobolev spaces: Introduction

-which introduced by Krylov \cite{MR1708104} for all $\gamma \in \bR$.
-In particular, if $\gamma$ is a non-negative integer, we have the characterization
+which were introduced by N. V. Krylov \cite{MR1708104} with $\gamma\in \bR$.
+If $\gamma$ is a non-negative integer, we have the characterization

-where $L_{p, \theta}(\bR^{d}_{+})$ is the $L_p$ space with the measure $\mu_d(dx) = x_1^{\theta - d} \, dx$.
-Since the work of \cite{MR1708104}, there has been steady attention to the solvability theory for equations in the weighted Sobolev spaces $H_{p,\theta}^\gamma$ setting; see \cite{MR2111792, MR2561181, MR2990037, MR3147235}.
-The necessity of such theory came from, for instance, the theory of stochastic partial differential equations (SPDEs); see e.g. \cite{MR1262972, MR1720129} for detailed reasons.
-We only mention that in general the derivatives of solutions to SPDEs behave badly near the boundary of domains and $L_p$-norm of derivatives of solutions cannot be measured without the help of appropriate weights.
-Interesting enough, it turns out that the weighted spaces $H_{p,\theta}^\gamma$ and $L_p((-\infty,T); H^{\gamma}_{p,\theta}(\bR^d_+))$ are also quite useful to the study of deterministic elliptic and parabolic systems if, for instance, the free term $f$ behaves wildly near the boundary, if systems have lower order derivatives whose coefficients are unbounded near the boundary, or if systems are defined on non-smooth domains.
-More specifically, if the free term $f$ blows up near the boundary, then again the derivatives of solutions to systems do not belong to $L_p$-spaces without weights and one needs appropriate weights to measure the $L_p$ norm of derivatives of solutions.
+where $L_{p, \theta}(\bR^{d}_{+})$ is the $L_p$-space with the weighted Lebesgue measure $\mu_d(dx) = x_1^{\theta - d} \, dx$.
+Since the work of \cite{MR1708104}, there has been steady attentions to the solvability theory for equations in the weighted Sobolev spaces $H_{p,\theta}^\gamma$ setting; see \cite{MR2111792, MR2561181, MR2990037, MR3147235}.
+The necessity of such weighted Sobolev spaces comes from, for instance, the theory of stochastic partial differential equations (SPDEs); see e.g. \cite{MR1262972, MR1720129} for detailed motivations.
+In short, we point out that, in general, the derivatives of solutions to SPDEs behave badly near the boundary of domains and the $L_p$-norm of the derivatives of solutions cannot be measured without the help of appropriate weights.
+Interestingly, it turns out that the weighted spaces $H_{p,\theta}^\gamma(\bR^d_+)$ and $L_p((-\infty,T); H^{\gamma}_{p,\theta}(\bR^d_+))$ are also quite useful in studying deterministic elliptic and parabolic equations and systems if, for instance, the free term $f$ behaves wildly near the boundary as mentioned above, if systems have lower order derivatives whose coefficients are unbounded near the boundary, or if systems are defined on non-smooth domains.
+As an example, if the free term $f$ blows up near the boundary, then the derivatives of solutions to systems do not belong to $L_p$-spaces without weights and one needs appropriate weights to measure the $L_p$-norm of the derivatives of solutions.